zhaben/zhaben.github.io/_posts/2019-01-01-How-to-Learn-a-New-Language-Fast.md

 What is your experience with language learning?

-If you want to share your story or to learn more techniques, feel free to reach out to me via email or social media
+If you want to learn more techniques or share your story, feel free to reach out to me via email or social media.

 <!--